Zeegomo/jacopone-lib/README.md

 # jacopone-lib
-Provides a Rust implementation of Jacopone encryption algorithm
+Rust implementation of Jacopone encryption algorithm

+Jacopone is a block cipher designed by me, spoiler alert: **not safe**, i'm not able to do things that works

-Jacopone is based on a Feistel network where the round function in Sha3.
-The block size is 256 bits and the only mode of operation currently supported is CTR.
-The nonce is 60 byte long and the counter is 64 bits.
+Jacopone is based on a 4-round Feistel network with Sha3 as round function.
+The block size is 256 bits and the key length is 256 bit.
+The only cipher mode of operation currently supporter is CTR and the nonce is required to be 60 bytes.
-The key lenght should be 256 bits.
+A key schedule is currently under development.

+This construction scheme, still subject to change, is based on work by M. Luby and C. Rackoff and should be, at least theoretically, not obviously wrong.